gke/OpenPilot-RTH/wiki/OpenPilotSetup.md

 ##Multicopters##

 Roll and pitch must be set to attitude mode and yaw to rate mode.
 RTH is achieved by pitching the aircraft forward to a small angle (5 deg).
 Its behaviour should be the same as aa rudder/elevator aircraft yawing slowly towards home.

+##Is it Working?##

+In most cases you will not have GCS on the flight line so you should monitor the CC/CC3D board LEDs.
+The Blue LED will change from a simple blimk every second to being on most of the time in a flickering manner.
+At this point you should select the staibilisation mode you will be using then turn the RTH pot/knob to each extreme.
+You should see the appropriate control surface move from their neutral position one way then the other.
+The RTH function always thinks it is flying and will produce corrections even if sitting on the ground.
+For this reason make sure the pot is centred before takeoff.

 ##Disclaimer##